MarlinFirmware/MarlinDocumentation/_features/eeprom.md

 {% alert info %}Requires `EEPROM_SETTINGS`.{% endalert %}

 Most 3D printer electronics include a little bit of storage (512K, 3K, or more) called EEPROM (Electrically Erasable Programmable Read-Only Memory) that persists when the power is off.
 Marlin uses the EEPROM to store the printer settings and loads them up the next time the machine powers up.
-Changing the source code and re-flashing the firmware does not change the contents of EEPROM.
+Changing the source code and re-flashing the firmware does not necessarily change the contents of EEPROM.
+If the firmware is compiled with `EEPROM_AUTO_INIT` or `EEPROM_INIT_NOW` enabled, the EEPROM contents could be rewritten with the default values and only if you flash with the same firmware version/build the contents of the EEPROM are preserved.

 # Enable EEPROM